PaddlePaddle/models/fluid/image_classification/dist_train/README.md

 # Distributed Image Classification Models Training

-This folder contains implementations of **Image Classification Models**, they are designed to support large-scaled distributed training with two distributed architecture: parameter server with RPC and ring-base with Nvidia NCCL2 library.
+This folder contains implementations of **Image Classification Models**, they are designed to support large-scaled distributed training with two distributed mode: parameter server mode and NCCL2(Nvidia NCCL2 communication library) collective mode.

 ## Getting Started

-Before getting started, please make sure you have finished the imagenet [Data Preparation](../README.md#data-preparation).
+Before getting started, please make sure you have go throught the imagenet [Data Preparation](../README.md#data-preparation).

 1. The entrypoint file is `dist_train.py`, some important flags are as follows:

     - `model`, the model to run with, such as `ResNet50`, `ResNet101` and etc..
     - `batch_size`, the batch_size per device.
-    - `update_method`, specify the update method, local, pserver or nccl2.
+    - `update_method`, specify the update method, can choose from local, pserver or nccl2.
     - `device`, use CPU or GPU device.
     - `gpus`, the GPU device count that the process used.